arthmoeros/abuilder-worker/README.md

 node_modules/.bin/artifacter
 ```

-In both cases, by default the config and temporary directories are within the same project, you can customize these paths using the environment variables *ARTIFACTER_CONFIG* and *ARTIFACTER_TMP*, here is a unix example:
+In both cases, by default the config and temporary directories are within the core base folder, you can customize these paths using the environment variables *ARTIFACTER_CONFIG* and *ARTIFACTER_TMP*, here is a unix example:

 ```bash
 # Default is ./config